Godzilla: Final Wars: Cast

+Humans and Xilliens

+Monsters

+Baragon, Gaira, Gezora, Varan, Titanosaurus, Godzilla Junior and Megaguirus make a cameo in the film via archive footage from Frankenstein vs. Baragon, The War of the Gargantuas, Space Amoeba, Varan the Unbelievable, Terror of Mechagodzilla, Godzilla vs. Destoroyah and Godzilla vs. Megaguirus, respectively.

 Production

+Development

-Ryuhei Kitamura accepted the offer to direct the film due to being unsatisfied with the Godzilla films of the 1980s, 1990s, and 2000s, stating, "I loved the Godzilla movies back in the ’70s, but not so much the ones released in the 1980s and ’90s.
-Godzilla movies back in the ’70s were never just monster movies, there were always messages and themes that reflected the time and world within which they were made, and they combined this so well with straight-out entertainment.
-They lost that touch in the ’80s".
+Ryuhei Kitamura accepted the offer to direct the film due to being unsatisfied with the Godzilla films of the 1960s, and 2000s, stating, "I loved the Godzilla movies back in the ’70s and '90s, but not so much the ones released in the 1960s and 2000s.
+Godzilla movies back in the ’70s were never just monster movies, there were always messages and themes that reflected and the '90s the time and world within which they were made, and they combined this so well with straight-out entertainment.
+They lost that touch in the 1980 years like 2000s".

 Kitamura has compared Godzilla: Final Wars to that of a musician's "Best of" album, stating "We picked lots and lots of the best elements from the past and combined it in a new way.
 It's what I love about Godzilla and what I don't love about recent Godzilla movies".

+Post-production

 Like previous Godzilla films, Godzilla: Final Wars makes extensive use of practical effects rather than CGI.
 The special effects were directed and supervised by Eiichi Asada, who also directed the special effects for Godzilla: Tokyo S.O.S.
 Commenting on the special effects, Kitamura stated at the film's world premiere in Hollywood, "We stick to the special effects.
 That’s what we've been doing for 50 years.
 And that’s why Hollywood doesn’t do it.
 So on the first meeting, I told everybody that we stick to the special effects, and the live action instead of CGI.
-So it’s a CGI-monster-Hollywood Godzilla versus our man-made live-action monsters."
+So it's a CGI-monster-Hollywood Godzilla versus our man-made live-action monsters."

+Filming

 Filming included on-location shooting in New York City and Sydney, Australia.
 Scenes were also filmed in various locations across Japan, including Fukushima, Kobe, and Toho Studios in Tokyo.